 Just like in any field, poor planning will result in shaky structures that will later on collapse.

-If you don’t set the stage well for your characters to exist and your scenes to make meaningful sense, the story is as good as nothing.
+If you don’t set the stage well for your characters to exist and your setting to be logical, the story won’t make sense.

 A lot of time should be devoted to brainstorming.